FelixTran240/Two-Coats/user_stories.md

 9. As a fund manager of a recently established mutual fund, I want to be able to monitor how potential/new hires will handle our customers' money.
 By seeing if their investment strategies align with our customers' goals, this will give me a better sense of whether they would be a good hire or not.
 If I see potential, I can also give my personal insight on what can be improved.

+10. As a learning investor, I want to be able to create an fake-investing portfolio so I can get a feel for what it's like to have a real investment portfolio

+11. As a frequent user, I want to be able to access my portfolio in a secure way so I can easily see the progress of my fake-investment portfoloio

+12. As a learning investor, I want this service to follow all the same protocols that a normal investing service would (PDT rule, market open & close times) so that I have a more seamless tranistion to a real investment portfolio

 ## Exceptions and Error Scenarios